AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Volume Moving Average (VOLMA)
 ### Description
-The Volume Moving Average is calculated by applying an exponential moving average to the respective volume of each individual period, i.e. their EMA (volume).
+The VOLMA calculation is carried out by applying an exponential moving average to the respective volume of each period, that is to say its EMA (volume).

 **Caution:**
-In literature, the abbreviation for the Variable Moving Average (VMA) is often confused with the Volume Moving Average (VOLMA).
+In trading literature, the Volume Moving Average is often confused with the abbreviation for the Variable Moving Average (VMA).

 ### Interpretation
 The VOLMA indicator helps you to find and assess the relative volume of a period.